I-864 Joint Sponsor Requirements: Who Qualifies and What They Need to File

 The joint sponsor must meet all of the following:

-• U.S. citizenship or lawful permanent residence — no visa holders, no conditional residents who haven't removed conditions
+- U.S. citizenship or lawful permanent residence — no temporary visa holders

 A household member of the primary petitioner can also file a Form I-864A (Household Member Contract) to add their income to the primary sponsor's I-864, but that is a different mechanism.
 A joint sponsor files a standalone I-864.

 There is no requirement that the joint sponsor be related to the immigrant or even know them personally.
 You can use a friend, a colleague, or a family friend.
-There is also no limit on how many green card applicants one joint sponsor can simultaneously sponsor — they can appear on multiple I-864 filings at the same time.
+A joint sponsor who supports more than one immigrant must account for each active sponsorship obligation when calculating household size.

 Income Requirements the Joint Sponsor Must Meet